kamikazeSlayers/architectural-katas-2022/README.md

 To facilitate engagement, the Spotlight App -
 - Rewards the candidates and non-profits with points and badges
 - Highlights the top non-profits, top candidates, top communities, top community posts in the app.
 These top entities are computed platform wide and globally over a period of time (weekly, monthly etc).
-- Platform supports multiple user surfaces - Web and Mobile.
-This enables users to access the platform on-the-go.
-Push notifications over web and mobile keep them connected and engaged.
+- Platform supports notifications on all possible user surfaces - Web and Mobile.
+This helps in keeping the users connected and engaged.
-- Platform ensures that all entities in the system (candidates, non profits, services, communities, posts etc.) are searchable.
-It intelligently tags for seamless discovery and retrieval.
 - Community leader and career mentor play a critical role in the engagement.

 ### Analytics / Reporting